octodns/octodns/docs/records.md

 #### Restrict Record manipulations

-OctoDNS currently provides us the ability to limit the frequency of update/deletes on DNS records by allowing us to configure a percentage of the allowed operations as a threshold parameter.
+OctoDNS currently provides the ability to limit the number of updates/deletes on DNS records by configuring a percentage of allowed operations as a threshold.
 If left unconfigured, suitable defaults take over instead.
-In the below example, the Dynamic provider configured accomodates only 40% of both update and delete operations over all the records present.
+In the below example, the Dyn provider is configured with limits of 40% on both update and delete operations over all the records present.

 ````yaml
 dyn: